Simre1/neorg-haskell-parser/README.md

 1. Fix one of the issues
 2. Find parsing errors and create issues for them using the parsing error template

+### Testing Pipeline

+I have set up a Github Action pipeline which runs the tests for neorg.
+So you do not need to worry much that you break something, since it will be detected most of the time.

+There are two kinds of tests:
+- `parser-tests`: Small snippets are parsed and the resulting AST is validated
+- `norg-markdown-equal-test`: Norg and Markdown files are parsed and the resulting Pandoc AST is checked for equality